The Pink Cloud of Sobriety: Should You Worry About It?

 This happens for many people after the initial withdrawal symptoms have passed.
 Now you feel good.
 Like really, really good.

 You feel on top of the world, full of energy, and approach each day with a peppy, “I can do anything” attitude.

-Additional signs include:
+Additional signs of pink clouding include: